Above: A lot of soldering is required to assemble these parts into a data logger.

 I had everything soldered in about an hour today.
 When I loaded the sketch onto the Nano, nothing happened.
 I added some debugging code to the sketch and learned that the SD card was not being initialized.
 It took a while to figure out that I had reversed the MISO and MOSI wires.
 Don't know how I confused those acronyms.
 So I had to remove them, clean out the holes, resolder them, etc.

 Back to the computer, and now the Nano was not recognized by the computer.
 How did I kill the Nano?
 Although I could not connect via USB to the computer, the power LEDs on the Nano and GPS board were on when I supplied battery power.
 I looked at the microSD card and it had new GPS data on it, so the logger was now working, and saving data to the SD card, but not connecting via USB.
 That was a new one for me.
 I examined the resoldered wires with a hand lens, but they looked good.
 I examined all the other connections and they looked good.
 I was stumped.
-I took a closer look at a capacitor that I had noticed looked like it was poorly soldered.
+I took a closer look at a capacitor on the Nano that I had noticed looked like it was poorly soldered.
 It was not near my soldering, but it was covered with solder.
 I poked at the capacitor with forceps and the solder fell off.
 I plugged in the USB cable and the computer recognized it.
 Everything worked fine.
 When I was resoldering those two wires, a tiny drop of molten solder fell on that tiny surface-mount capacitor and bridged it.
 The Nano still worked, but the USB port was disabled.
 It was sheer luck that I figured out what had happened.
 Arduino is the strangest universe I have ever played in.

 Here are a few lines from the data file saved to the microSD card (Don't find the person who lives at that location and kill him or anything because I changed the numbers).